hclimente/smartas/README.md

 Jupyter notebook for the smartAS project.
 The aim of the project is the identification of alternative splicing alterations with potential to act as tumor drivers.
+A preprint of this work is available [here](http://biorxiv.org/content/early/2016/09/21/076653).

 # Analyses